 Fundamentals of Supporting Healthy Horse Hooves

 It can be easy to take your horse’s hooves for granted, and many horse owners don’t think about hoof health until their horse has a problem.
-While supporting healthy hooves may not sound particularly exciting, it’s an essential part of horse care.
 Strong, resilient hooves are necessary for your horse’s performance and comfort now, and for years to come.

 Your horse’s hooves are constantly growing and changing, and need regular support to be at their best.
 The four key factors that impact hoof health are regular maintenance from a qualified hoof care professional, plenty of exercise and activity, smart management for climate and environment, and proper nutrition.